checklist/checklist-support/docs/teams/team-folders.md

 ![](/assets/images/teams/folders-add.png)

 A dialog will open in which you can set the name of the new folder.
-Click the Create button and the folder wil be added.
+Click the Create button and the folder will be added.

-Note: a folder name must be 3-30 alphnumeric characters.
+Note: a folder name must be 3-30 alphanumeric characters.
 Spaces are allowed.

 ## Rename Folder
 To rename a folder, simply click on the pencil icon: